 The rainy season runs from June to mid-October, with warmer daytime highs of 84–95 °F (29–35 °C) and much of the year’s 56 inches (1,420 mm) of rainfall concentrated in these months.
 August and September are the wettest, so plan for a few showers—but don’t worry, they’re usually brief and often feel refreshing.

-Hurricane season runs from June 1 through November 30, with the highest likelihood of storms from mid-August to late September.
+As we enter 2026, we're grateful we made it through the last year's Hurricane Season without any serious storms.
+This year, Hurricane season runs from June 1 through November 30, with the highest likelihood of storms from mid-August to late September.
 Hurricanes are rare, but it’s always smart to check the forecast if you’re visiting during these months.

 Miami Weather Averages at a Glance